 First: students who question or challenge the teaching of evolution may sometimes be on their own peculiar path of critical inquiry.
 I questioned evolution precisely because I had grown up taking it for granted.
 I hadn’t realized that there were any living science Ph.D.s anywhere who would try to argue that Genesis could be a factual account.
 There was something exciting and intellectually stimulating about identifying with what I took to be a cognitive minority who, they claimed, were being silenced.
 It took a while to realize that most of them would have gladly silenced everybody else, given the opportunity.
 The people who helped me most during that phase were those who encouraged me to keep questioning consistently.
 I learned that I, at least, was not being silenced by some grand secular humanist conspiracy, but only challenged by friends and faculty who had to be honest about what they did and did not find convincing.

 Second: I was not helped by people who spoke of scientific method as if it were a magic spell that could lift us above our own humanity.
 I was helped by philosophers of science who spoke of the natural sciences in more humanistic terms.
+[One of them, Stephen Toulmin, was a co-adviser on my doctoral dissertation.]
 Science is not a matter of automatically scrapping a theory the first time something doesn’t go as predicted.
 It’s more like what we do with all our promising ideas: we follow where they lead; we may modify them when they take us somewhere unexpected; we may eventually drop them for a different idea when they seem to have grown too cumbersome, but hardly ever without some controversy among our peers.
 There’s nothing wrong with admitting all this.
 Natural selection, I had to admit, is one of those promising ideas.
 It’s been challenged and modified countless times without getting too cumbersome.
 Its relevance for understanding all sorts of topics has actually grown.
 It would be a disaster to stop following where it leads just because of a few isolated puzzles.
 And it would be a needless distraction to devote valuable time to theories that claim to solve a few of its puzzles by invoking one of the biggest puzzles ever imagined, that is, some sort of superperson working behind the scenes.
 That’s not an explanation, it’s changing the subject.
 And it’s not even good theology.
 (Trust me.)

 Finally: I’m saddened by the culture wars that can make biology teachers think twice about teaching evolution.
 I suspect that an aggravating factor has been the desire for a simple checklist of steps that could settle all our questions.
 Some people claim to find that checklist in a sacred book; others claim to find it in the book of nature.
 I suggest instead that only simple questions can be answered by simple checklists, and that we need to wean people away from the temptation to turn every question into a simple one.
 That’s not what people want to hear, especially school boards and anxious parents, and especially in this economy.
 But that only shows how deep-seated the problem is.
 It won’t go away if we ignore it.